Connecticut Public Television: Stations

 CPTV's four stations cover almost all of Connecticut, as well as portions of Massachusetts, New York and Rhode Island.

 The network previously operated a translator in Waterbury, W12BH (channel 12), which directly repeated WEDY.
 That station was taken off the air to allow WTXX (now WCCT-TV) to begin digital television operations.
 Prior to that it was on Channel 61 as W61AC from 1967 until 1979 due to launch of WXTV translator.

 CPTV is available on all cable systems in the state.
 On satellite, WEDH is available in nearly all of the state on the Hartford–New Haven DirecTV and Dish Network feeds, while WEDW is carried on the New York City DirecTV and Dish Network feeds; Stamford is part of the New York market.
 WEDW is also available both over-the-air and on several cable systems in portions of Greater New York, including the non-bordering states of New Jersey and Pennsylvania.
 Additionally, WEDH is carried by most cable systems in the Pioneer Valley of Massachusetts, providing a second choice for PBS programming alongside WGBY-TV in Springfield.
 Finally, WEDN has wide over-the-air and cable availability in Rhode Island, including Providence (sharing the market with WSBE-TV and Boston's WGBH-TV/WGBX-TV).
 This gives CPTV a potential audience of 21 million people in six states, including much of Southern New England.

 Technical information

 Subchannels

-The digital signals of CPTV's stations are multiplexed:
+The signals of CPTV's stations are multiplexed: